 Performing individual movements, or parts of Blue Pearl

-Blue Pearl can obviously be performed in its entirely, but some individual movements, or sequence of movements can also work very well – see below.
+Blue Pearl can obviously be performed in its entirely, but some individual movements, or sequence of movements can also work very well – see below for some suggestions.

 Instrumental arrangements can also be made of some movements, to suit different choirs, and to fit within a programme with other pieces.

-Evolution 5 (5 mins.
+Evolution 5 (5 mins).
+Can be performed by itself.
 A startling movement.
 Showcase for the orchestra.
-Humorous role for the choir, coming in just at the last semi-quaver).
+Humorous role for the choir, coming in just at the last semi-quaver.

-Anamnesis (20 mins.
+Anamnesis (20 mins).
+Can be performed by itself.
 The evolution of human consciousness, from primitive – near animal – through rational, to spiritual.
-Varied musical styles.)
+Varied musical styles.

-Evolution 5 & Anamnesis (25 mins.
-Takes you through the whole of evolution – physical, biological, and human.
-They are a pair in performance of the whole of Blue Pearl).
+Evolution 5 & Anamnesis (25 mins).
+Takes the audience through the whole of evolution – physical, biological, and human consciousness.

-Blue Pearl (6.3 mins.
+Blue Pearl (6.3 mins).
+Can be performed on its own.
 Moving evocation and celebration of the unity of the earth, ‘Blue Pearl’.
 With profound, beautiful spoken introduction by Apollo astronaut, Edgar Mitchell.
-African-influenced, riff-based style.)
+African-influenced, riff-based style.

-Sex (6.3 mins.
-A catchy title!
-Sure to draw the punters in!
-A celebration of sex as sacred: at first humorous, then powerfully moving and ecstatic, and ending with a beautiful, spiritual acapella ‘chorale’.)
+Sex (6.3 mins).
+Works fine on its own.
+A celebration of sex as sacred.
+The movement begins in a humorous vein, becoming powerfully moving and ecstatic, and ending with a beautiful, spiritual acapella ‘chorale’.

-Death (5 mins.
-A powerful, moving exploration of our relationship with death, fading into silence at the end, with the ‘mystical death’).
+Death (5 mins).
+Can be performed on its own.
+A powerful, moving exploration of our relationship with death, fading into silence at the end, with the ‘mystical death’.